 Experiences gained in certain types of activities are shared among the partners in the RUAF network, systematised, and published as RUAF working papers, policy briefs, guidelines, training manuals, and so on and disseminated to various types of users, through the RUAF website, the Urban Agriculture Magazine, and the publication of books and working papers

-At present, the RUAF Foundation is focusing its activities on the following 5 areas of work:
+The RUAF Foundation focuses its activities on the following 5 areas of work:

 The RUAF Foundation maintains strategic working relations at the city, national, regional and international levels with a wide variety of partners.